zhenyuhe00/BiPE/README.md

 <h1 align="center">
-Two Stones Hit One Bird: Bilevel Positional Encoding for Better Length Extrapolation 🔥
+Two Stones Hit One Bird: Bilevel Positional Encoding for Better Length Extrapolation 🔥, ICML 2024
 </h1>

 ## News
+🔥***May 2 2024***: *BiPE is accepted to ICML 2024!*

 🔥***Apr 11 2024***: *Release a 1.6B BiPE-RoPE model pre-trained on 300B tokens, demonstrating consistent extrapolation ability comparable to that of the 151 million-parameter version.*

 🔥***Apr 4 2024***: *Initial commits.
 More codes (YaRN finetuning, SCROLLs finetuning) are coming soon.*